 Political system: Parliamentary democracy

 Major religions: Israel is the world’s only official Jewish state, with Judaism being the dominant religion among its population.
-Islam is the second-largest religion in Israel, largely a result of the country’s Arab population.
+A substantial portion of its citizens are Muslims and Christians.

 Main languages: The official languages of Israel are Hebrew and Arabic, but English is prominent in tourist and business centres.